Welcome to our Spotlight for epoxy bottle cap projects!

 Are bottle caps harder to use than pennies with epoxy?

-Other than that, it's pretty simple, and you'll complete the remaining steps like you would with any other typical epoxy project.
+The rest is fairly simple.
+You'll simply complete the remaining steps like you would with any other typical epoxy project.

-You can mix and match bottle caps with other art or objects to form a theme.
+For example, you can mix and match bottle caps with other art or objects to form a theme.
 You might decide to convey a sports theme by including memorabilia or photos and pictures of baseball related items.
 Perhaps you enjoy card games and want to deliver a poker-themed epoxy table using the bottle caps for color or as a border around card-related paraphernalia.

 With that said, let's take a look at a few of the projects we've seen in recent years.